Skip to content

 Prepare your corpus

-Driftcut needs a structured prompt corpus — the real prompts your system uses in production.
-Each prompt must have a category and criticality level.
+Driftcut needs a structured prompt corpus: the real prompts your system uses in production.
+Each prompt must have a category and criticality level, and can optionally include deterministic expectations.

 [